 The data for the study was collected from two sources-Primary and Secondary.
-Primary data was questionnaires. collected through Structured questionnaire was used for this purpose.
-Separate questionnaires were designed for the respondents namely domestic tourists, foreign tourists, tour operators and hotels.
+Primary data was collected Structured through questionnaires. questionnaire was used for this purpose Separate questionnaires were designed for the namely respondents domestic tourists, foreian tourists, tour operators and hotels.
 The questionnaire elicited data with regard to the identified variables.
 Interviews were held with officials of the tourism department as well as supportive government agencies.
 Secondary data were collected from books, journals and other published documents.